 What do pine martens eat?

-Pine martens have a varied diet and will eat what is plentiful locally.
+Pine martens have a varied, seasonal diet and will eat what is plentiful locally.
 This may include small mammals, fruit and berries, birds, eggs, insects and carrion.
 Pine martens may be attracted to wildlife hides and human dwellings, where people tempt them with peanuts, raisins, peanut butter, jam and even cake!

 Do pine martens eat squirrels?

 Pine martens and red squirrels have evolved together throughout their Eurasian range in a natural predator/prey relationship, though studies in Britain and Ireland highlight a low occurrence of red squirrel in pine marten diet.
 Recent research in Ireland by Emma Sheehy and colleagues has suggested that where pine martens are naturally recovering their former range, grey squirrel numbers are decreasing, allowing recolonisation of woodland by red squirrels (see paper here).
 A follow up study in Scotland by Sheehy and the University of Aberdeen supported the findings of the Irish study, suggesting that pine martens have the potential to suppress grey squirrels where they co-occur, but not red squirrels, which appeared to benefit from pine marten presence (see paper here).
 Though compelling, the mechanism behind this relationship remains unclear, and further research is required to understand the dynamic between the three species.

 What should I do if I see a pine marten?

 If you see a pine marten in England or Wales, please report it to us immediately.
 If possible, please try and take a photograph or video.
 If you’re in Scotland, the local biological records centre, will be interested to receive the record.